Integrating with Cocoapods

 Step 2: Initializing the SDK

-Add the the following line of code inside the method of the AppDelegate class:
+- Add the following code inside the method in

 [IASDKCore.sharedInstance initWithAppID:@"YOUR APP ID"